zackstout/beatles-songwriting/README.md

 - 🎵 Here comes the sun: "Sun, sun, sun...":
 - C G D A (E7): bIII, bVII, IV, I (V7)
 - 🎵 A day in the life (2:49)
-- 🎵 Hey Joe, revolves around Quadri-plagal harmony.
+- 🎵 Hey Joe, revolves around Quadri-plagal harmony (!!!)
 - 🎵 Wonderwall, the Triple-plagal.

 #### Rationalizing the bVII chord: Mixolydian or 'borrowed'?

-- So: is the bVII Aeolian (part of the parallel minor), or Mixolydian?
+- So: is the bVII 'Aeolian' (part of the parallel minor), or "Mixolydian"?
 - We saw that bVI-bVII-I can define the Aeolian.
 - _"There is only good music, and bad music."_ - Miles Davis
 - Mixolydian emerges both from blues (cf. A Hard Day's Night, b3) and country (3 and 6 and b7).